NeKoRoSYS/NeKoRoSYS-NecroDots/README.md

 ## Features
-- One-tap installer script
+- **One-tap Installer Script**
   - use `git clone https://github.com/NeKoRoSYS/NeKoRoSYS-Arch-Dotfiles`
   - then `cd NeKoRoSYS-Arch-Dotfiles`
   - and finally, `bash install.sh` to install the dotfiles.
-- Advanced wallpaper handling
+- **Advanced Wallpaper Handling**
   - Supports both image (via swww) and video (via mpvpaper) formats
-    - mpvpaper automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space
+    - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space.
-  - Border colors and UI elements have dynamic color schemes
+  - Border colors and UI elements have dynamic color schemes.
-- Familiar waybar setup
+- **Familiar Waybar Setup**
-  - Sleek and straightforward design
+  - Sleek and straightforward design.
-  - Built to feel like a windows taskbar
+  - Built to feel like a Windows taskbar.
-    - Choose to start an app, change workspaces, or select power options like Lock, Sleep, Shut Down, Reboot, and Sign Out
+    - Choose to start an app, change workspaces, or select power options like Lock, Sleep, Shut Down, Reboot, and Sign Out.

 ## Notes